Characters of the Tekken series: Miguel Caballero Rojo

 At the age of fifteen, Spanish brawler Miguel Caballero Rojo (ミゲル・カバジェロ・ロホ, Migeru Kabajero Roho) was kicked out of the house by his parents for constantly fighting.
 He ran away and sought sanctuary inside a bar, where his sister, with whom he was extremely close, would visit him in secret.
 However, she is later killed on her wedding day after a group of Mishima Zaibatsu fighter jets launch an airstrike on the church where the ceremony was being held.
 Miguel's investigation leads to the sixth tournament in order to seek answers from the corporation's CEO, Jin Kazama.
 Unfortunately, Jin suddenly disappeared, Miguel's life purpose to kill him also disappears.
 From that point forward, Miguel began to wander like a living specter from battle-torn town to another.
 Until one day, he is confronted by now ex-Zaibatsu leader Jin, with Miguel's purpose to kill him rise again.
 However, Jin held back and let Miguel finish, but Miguel refuse and spared, telling Jin that he will kill him once Jin has found hope without dying earlier yet.
 His early appearances resemble that of a bullfighter, but his design was simplified in Tekken 7 to an open red shirt and green combat trousers.
-He has no formal training in the martial arts.
+He has no formal training in the martial arts, a power type whose fighting style is brawling-based street fighting.
 In Tekken 7, Miguel's 'Rage art' is somewhat unique in that the camera switches to a first person perspective from the opponents point of view, giving Miguel's violent beat down a particularly brutal feel.

 Miguel has a minor role in the 2009 Tekken live-action film, and was played by Roger Huerta.
 He is defeated in the tournament by Jin.